Prince Andrew and Sarah Ferguson may no longer be married, but the pair still enjoy a close bond.

 After announcing their separation in 1992, the Duke and Duchess appeared to split rather amicably.
 And it looks as though the pair have allowed their relationship to endure by establishing a stable friendship.

 The Duke of York and his ex-wife, the Duchess of York, were married for 10 years.
-The former couple wed in 1986, but sadly divorced in 1996 after welcoming two children, Princess Beatrice and Princess Eugenie.
+The former couple wed in 1986, but sadly divorced in 1996 after welcoming their two children, Princess Beatrice and Princess Eugenie.

 Sarah and Andrew have long spoken about how important it was to them to maintain a tight family unit, despite no longer being a couple.